ArthurKimGl19/eateryGenerator/README.md

 Clicking the clear history button, will clear all previous choices.
 Data used within this app is stored in redux and persisted using localStorage.

+Next steps would be to not allow for duplicate restaurant choices as well as adding in unit and integration testing.

 ## Available Scripts